Budget 2018: IR35 changes confirmed, delay to employer NICs change for termination payments and other news of interest to employers

 The Chancellor delivered his 2018 budget yesterday.
 Amongst his announcements was confirmation that the Government intends to go ahead with its planned reforms to the IR35 legislation, aimed at tackling non-compliance with off-payroll working rules in the private sector.
 The changes will come into effect in April 2020 but will not apply to small businesses.

-The changes will see the end user client made responsible for determining a contractor’s employment status and for operating PAYE where their contractor would be an employee if engaged directly, rather than through a personal service company.
+The changes will see the end user client made responsible for determining a contractor’s employment status where their contractor would be an employee if engaged directly, rather than through a personal service company and the fee-payer will be made responsible for operating PAYE.
 For small businesses, the responsibility for determining employment status and operating PAYE will remain with the contractor’s personal service company.
 The Government intends to use similar criteria to define small businesses as is found in the Companies Act 2006.
 This suggests that a business will not be covered by the changes if it meets two of the following criteria:

 - Annual turnover of not more than £10.2 million